miguelbcr/RxPaparazzo/README.md

 }
 ```

-You will need to also add a FileProvider named `android.support.v4.content.FileProvider` to you `AndroidManifest.xml` and create a paths xml file in your src/main/res/xml directory.
+You will need to also add a FileProvider named `android.support.v4.content.FileProvider` to your `AndroidManifest.xml` and create a paths xml file in your src/main/res/xml directory.

 ```xml
  <provider